danielabel/trades/README.md

 ### Project directory structure: Python Standard

-Following a mix of [the hitchhiker's guide to python](https://docs.python-guide.org/writing/structure/#structure-of-the-repository) and pytest advice.
+I worked to follow a mix of [the hitchhiker's guide to python](https://docs.python-guide.org/writing/structure/#structure-of-the-repository) and pytest advice.